Plan your installation

 Selecting a topology

-While you could create a simple Deephaven installation on a single node, a production system will typically include one Infrastructure node and two or more Query nodes.
+While you could create a simple Deephaven installation on a single node, a production system will typically include one infrastructure node and two or more query nodes.
 Multiple query nodes allow you to distribute user and Persistent Query loads across multiple physical servers and provide redundancy through features like Persistent Query Replicas and Spares.
 A more complete guide on how to scale Deephaven can be found in the Scaling guide.

 External Access